Maryland handles Mount St. Mary’s as Fernando scores 21

+Maryland forward Bruno Fernando remained a model of efficiency Sunday, helping the Terrapins remained undefeated.

-COLLEGE PARK, Md.
-(AP) --- Bruno Fernando had 21 points, seven rebounds and four blocks as Maryland defeated Mount St. Mary's 92-77 on Sunday to remain undefeated.
+Fernando had 21 points, seven rebounds and four blocks as Maryland defeated Mount St. Mary's 92-77 on Sunday.
+Fernando made 10 of his 12 field goal attempts and is shooting 82.9 percent from the floor (34 of 41) as a sophomore.

-The Terrapins outscored the Mount 56-22 in the paint as they improved to 5-0 for the fifth consecutive season.
+"I just dunk," said Fernando, who made five dunks on the day.
+"That's a high-percentage shot.
+Whenever you go out and dunk, how am I going to miss that?
+It's something I do every day at practice and shootaround.
+That's really all it comes down to."

 Omar Habwe scored a career-high 18 points and K.J.
 Scott added 15 for the Mountaineers (0-4), who fell to 0-20 all-time against Big Ten opponents.